-Virtech is an interactive, social, and private space inside Second Life, designed to furnish the Caltech community with an alternative to in-person interaction.
+Virtech is an experimental platform for online education, operated by the Virtual Reality Lab, which is a part of the Center for Data-Driven Discovery at Caltech.
+It was originally designed as an interactive, social, and private space inside the Virtual World of Second Life, designed to furnish the Caltech community with an alternative to in-person interactions during the pandemic.
 Through the use of avatars, participants can visit a rich virtual space furnished to enable engaging experience as well as seamless social interaction.
 Virtech is a safe, pleasant space to socialize, create, collaborate, and learn.
-It is open only to the members of the Caltech community and their approved guests, and the members of other academic communities by a special arrangement.
-It is operated by the Virtual Reality Lab, which is a part of the Center for Data-Driven Discovery at Caltech.
+It is open to all members of the Caltech community and their approved guests, as well as the members of other academic communities by a special arrangement.

 To jump into Virtech simply: